juancloudok/AlexaEduWorkshop/init.md

 * Greet the user with a welcome message when they open the Alexa Skill

-We will do this using a Alexa Skill interaction model and a AWS Lambda function (using Python)
+⋅⋅⋅We will do this using a Alexa Skill interaction model and a AWS Lambda function (using Python)⋅⋅

 * Conversation dialog experience and fetching data from a database